mysociety/popit.poplus.org/docs/api-tutorial.md

 ### Updating a Person ###

 Now that we've stored details about someone in PopIt we're probably going to want to update them at some point.
-To do this we make a PUT request to the URL of the person we're updating with the details we want to change or add:
+To do this we make a PUT request to the URL of the person we're updating with the new version of the person:

 {% highlight bash %}
   curl --request PUT \